sbalatbat/cse15l-lab-reports/Lab_Report_5.md

 ### `-e`

-`-e` is the flag for the pattern that the user wants to match again.
+`-e` is the flag for the pattern that the user wants to match against.
 Using `-e` before every pattern that the user wants to search for allows for `grep` to search for multiple patterns.
 This is useful for searching for multiple strings at once, which may be applied in situations like looking for keywords in an applicant's resumé.

 Example 1
 ```